ME1312/Forge-Installer-Installer/README.md

 ```
 The first step is to run Minecraft Forge Installer Installer.
 It takes the path to the real installer as its only argument.

 The Installer Installer does a few things, but the most important one is that it determines what the actual URLs of these resources are by simply following the redirects and printing them to the screen.
+If you see more than a couple status codes that aren't in the 200-series or 300-series, then you're probably SOL.

-If you see more than a couple status codes that aren't in the 200-series or 300-series, then you're probably SOL, but you can try the next steps anyway.
-After it's done, you can then run your freshly updated Minecraft Forge Installer.
+After it's done, you can then run your freshly updated copy of Minecraft Forge Installer.
 <br>